ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 ### WebResourceResponseReceived

-WebResourceResponseReceived is raised when the WebView receives the response for a request for a web resource (any URI resolution performed by the WebView; such as HTTP/HTTPS, file and data requests from redirects, navigations, declarations in HTML, implicit favicon lookups, and fetch API usage in the document).
+WebResourceResponseReceived is raised when the WebView receives the response for a request for a web resource (any URI resolution performed by the WebView; such as HTTP/HTTPS, file and data requests from redirects, navigations, declarations in HTML, implicit Favicon lookups, and fetch API usage in the document).
 The host app can use this event to view the actual request and response for a web resource.
 There is no guarantee about the order in which the WebView processes the response and the host app's handler runs.
 The app's handler will not block the WebView from processing the response.
 The event args include the [CoreWebView2WebResourceRequest](corewebview2webresourcerequest.md) as sent by the wire and [CoreWebView2WebResourceResponse](corewebview2webresourceresponse.md) received, including any additional headers added by the network stack that were not be included as part of the associated [CoreWebView2.WebResourceRequested](corewebview2.md#webresourcerequested) event, such as Authentication headers.